I’m 12 days away from turning 30.

 - Add dressing ingredients to a mason jar (or whisk in a small mixing bowl) and shake vigorously to combine.
 Set aside.

-- To serve, divide lettuce between two large serving bowls or plates and top with chickpeas, green beans, potatoes, olives, tomato and beets (optional).
+- To serve, divide lettuce between two large serving bowls (amount as original recipe is written // adjust if altering batch size) or plates and top with chickpeas, green beans, potatoes, olives, tomato and beets (optional).
 Serve with dressing.
 Best when fresh, though leftovers pack/keep well up to 2 days when the dressing is stored separately.
 Store extra dressing (well-sealed) at room temperature in a dark place up to 2-3 days.